 Scientists have discovered that tiger sharks are most active and commonly found in water temperatures of 22 degrees Celsius.
 The majority of sharks are cold blooded, with body temperatures that adapt to their surrounding water temperature.

-Every species has an optimal temperature range, be it in the tropical waters or near the North and South Poles.
-Most sharks prefer warmer temperatures, though some–such as the great white and thresher shark–can endure colder climates.
-Sharks use their environment’s temperature to regulate their own body temperatures and be able to find food.
+Every species thrives in its ideal temperature range, whether in tropical waters or close to the Poles.
+Most sharks like warmer temperatures, but some, like the great white and thresher shark, can handle colder climates.
+Sharks use the water’s temperature to regulate their bodies and locate food.

 Why Is Water Temperature So Important to Sharks?